View from the football pitch towards the stands

 Bundesliga TV coverage: Sky and DAZN share the rights

-The TV broadcasts will remain largely unchanged in the coming season.
+TV broadcasts will remain largely unchanged in the coming season.
 Both Sky and DAZN continue to have the rights to the broadcasts.
-Sky will broadcast all Saturday matches, including the conference and the top match.
-DAZN, on the other hand, will show the Friday and Sunday matches.
+Sky will broadcast all Friday and Saturday matches, including the top match.
+DAZN, on the other hand, will show the Sunday matches and the conference on Saturday.

-In addition, Sat.1 broadcasts the season opener and the second half of the season on free TV, while matches on weekdays are broadcast in full by Sky.
-There is therefore a mixture of pay-TV and free-TV broadcasts, giving you a wide range of options.
+Sat.1 also broadcasts the season opener and the second half of the season on free-to-air TV, while matches on weekdays are broadcast in full by Sky.
+DAZN will again take over the conferences.
+There is therefore a mixture of pay TV and free TV broadcasts, giving you a wide range of options.

 Bundesliga standings in focus: Champions League, Europa League and relegation battle